 Where do I send an application?

 You may mail your proposal to the address below (to be accepted, it must be postmarked no later than the date of the proposal deadline):

 Can you refer me to anyone else for funding?

 Click here for other funding opportunities for grassroots organizations.
-A good resource for both individuals and organizations is the Foundation Center.
+A good resource for both individuals and organizations is Candid.
 They do not provide funding themselves, but can provide online resources to help grantseekers identify appropriate funders and develop targeted applications.
-The phone number for the Cleveland office is 216-861-1933.